marcodigennaro/CLF-C02/Cheat_Sheet.md

   - **Batch** — Run batch jobs on AWS across managed EC2 instance
   - **Lightsail** — Predictable & low pricing for simple applications & DB

-# Deployment
+### Deployment
 - **CloudFormation**
   - Cost
   - Productivity
   - IaaC: Infrastructure as a Code
   - Need to repeat architecture in different settings: environment, region or account
   - CFT: Cloud Formation Template

 - **Beanstalk**
   - PaaS: Platform as a Service
   - Health Monitoring

 - AWS CDK (Cloud Development Kit) — Defined your cloud infrastructure using a programming language
 - CodeDeploy (Hybrid) — Deploy & upgrade any application onto servers
 - CodeCommit — private git repository/version control
 - CodeBuild — Build & Test code
 - CodePipeline — Orchestration of pipeline (from code to build to deploy)
 - CodeArtifact — Store software packages/dependencies on AWS
 - CodeStar — Unified view for allowing developers to do CI/CD and code
 - Cloud9 — Cloud IDE with collab
 - Systems Manager (Hybrid) — Patch, configure, and run commands at scale
 - OpsWorks (Hybrid) — Managed Chef and Puppet in AWS

-## Leveraging the AWS Global Application
+### Leveraging the AWS Global Application
-  - Global DNS: Route 53
+Latency, Disaster Recovery, Attack
+- **Route 53**
+  - Global, managed Domain Name System (DNS)
-  - It is great to route users to the closet deployment with the least latency ○ Great for disaster recovery strategies
+  - It is great to route users to the closet deployment with the least latency
+  - Great for disaster recovery strategies
+  - Routing Policy: simple or weighted or latency or failover
-  - Global Content Delivery Network (CDN): CloudFront
+- **CloudFront** Global Content Delivery Network (CDN):
   - Replicate part of your application to AWS Edge Locations — decrease latency
   - Cache common requests — improved user experience and decreased latency
-  - S3 Transfer Acceleration
-  - Accelerate global uploads & download into Amazon S3
+- **S3 Transfer Acceleration** Accelerate global uploads & download into Amazon S3 with private AWS network
-  - AWS Global Accelerator
-  - Improve global application availability and performance using the AWS global network
+- **AWS Global Accelerator** Improve global application availability and performance using the AWS global network
-  - AWS Outposts
+- **AWS Outposts**
   - Deploy Outposts Racks in your own Data Centers to extend AWS services
-  - AWS WaveLenth
+- **AWS WaveLenth**
   - Brings AWS services to the edge of the 5G networks
   - Ultra-low latency applications
-  - AWS Local Zones
+- **AWS Local Zones**
   - Brings AWS resources (compute, database, storage, …) closer to your users
   - Good for latency-sensitive applications

-## Cloud Integration
+### Cloud Integration
   - SQS (Simple Queue Service): produce messages in the queue
   - Queue service in AWS
   - Multiple Producers, messages are kept up to 14 days